abhinav-kimothi/VIDIA.I/README.md

 While VIDIA remains a modest side project, I harbor grand ambitions for its future development.

-- I am actively working towards expanding its capabilities to handle video and audio transcripts, spreadsheets, and even complete websites.
+- I am actively working towards expanding its capabilities to handle spreadsheets, and even complete websites.

 - I aim to enhance VIDIA with advanced features, such as analyzing spreadsheets with charts, handling multiple inputs, and addressing larger documents using embeddings.